Improving Scheduled Sampling with Elastic Weight Consolidation for Neural Machine Translation: Abstract

 \section{Abstract}

-Despite strong performance in many sequence-to-sequence tasks, autoregressive models trained with maximum likelihood estimation suffer from exposure bias, i.e.\ a discrepancy between the ground-truth prefixes used during training and the model-generated prefixes used at inference time.
-Scheduled sampling is a simple and often empirically successful approach which addresses this issue by incorporating model-generated prefixes into the training process.
+Despite strong performance in many sequence-to-sequence tasks, autoregressive models trained with maximum likelihood estimation suffer from exposure bias, i.e.\ the discrepancy between the ground-truth prefixes used during training and the model-generated prefixes used at inference time.
+Scheduled sampling is a simple and empirically successful approach which addresses this issue by incorporating model-generated prefixes into training.
 However, it has been argued that it is an inconsistent training objective leading to models ignoring the prefixes altogether.
-In this paper, we conduct systematic experiments and find that it ameliorates exposure bias by increasing model reliance on the input sequence.
-We also observe that as a side-effect, it worsens performance when the model-generated prefix is correct, a form of catastrophic forgetting.
-We propose using Elastic Weight Consolidation as trade-off between mitigating exposure bias and retaining output quality.
-Experiments on two IWSLT'14 translation tasks demonstrate that our approach alleviates catastrophic forgetting and significantly improves BLEU compared to standard scheduled sampling.
+In this paper, we conduct systematic experiments and find that scheduled sampling, while it ameliorates exposure bias by increasing model reliance on the input sequence, worsens performance when the prefix at inference time is correct, a form of catastrophic forgetting.
+We propose to use Elastic Weight Consolidation to better balance mitigating exposure bias with retaining performance.
+Experiments on four IWSLT'14 and WMT'14 translation datasets demonstrate that our approach alleviates catastrophic forgetting and significantly outperforms maximum likelihood estimation and scheduled sampling baselines.